cldif/REAM/README.md

 ln -s /PARENT_PATH_OF_THE_PROJECT/REAM/symfony/public /var/www/REAM
 ```

+This link is used in order to avoid working in the /var/www/ folder.
+Nevertheless, you will have to tell it to the Apache server.
+To do that, you can edit the config file which is usually located there : /etc/apache2/sites-available/000-default.conf

 Then, you will need to install all of the PHP dependencies of the project using the composer packet manager.
 Run the following command in the project folder: